Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

 # The Body 🐊

-- We can have declare as many functions as we want (large projects will have more than one `.c` file with function declarations)
+- We can declare as many functions as we want (large projects will have more than one `.c` file with function declarations)
 - Parts are usually C programming language *functions*
 - ❗ Every C program has a `main()` function
 - Functions have `()` after their names